-The Annual Meeting of Stockholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 5, 2017, at 12:00 noon local time, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of UTAH MEDICAL PRODUCTS, INC. (the "Company" or "UTMD"), will be held at the corporate offices of the Company, 7043 South 300 West, Midvale, Utah, on May 3, 2019, at 12:00 noon local time, for the following purposes:

-- (1) To elect two directors to serve terms expiring at the 2020 Annual Meeting and until successors are elected and qualified; - (2) To ratify the selection of Jones Simkins LLC as the Company's independent public accounting firm for the year ending December 31, 2017; - (3) To hold an advisory vote on the Company's executive compensation program; and - (4) To hold an advisory vote on the frequency of future advisory votes on executive compensation.
+- (1) To elect one director to serve a term expiring at the 2022 Annual Meeting and until a successor is elected and qualified; - (2) To ratify the selection of Haynie & Company as the Company's independent public accounting firm for the year ending December 31, 2019; and - (3) To hold an advisory vote on the Company's executive compensation program.

-UTMD's Board of Directors recommends a vote "FOR" the nominated directors, whose backgrounds are described in the accompanying Proxy Statement, "Every Year" on the frequency of future advisory votes on executive compensation, and "FOR" the other proposals.
+UTMD's Board of Directors recommends a vote "FOR" the nominated director, whose background is described in the accompanying Proxy Statement, "FOR" the ratification of Haynie & Company and in support of the Company's executive compensation program,..

-Only stockholders of record at the close of business on March 3, 2017 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
+Only stockholders of record at the close of business on March 1, 2019 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.

-This Proxy Statement and form of proxy are being first furnished to stockholders of the Company on approximately April 4, 2017.
+This Proxy Statement and form of proxy are being first furnished to stockholders of the Company on approximately April 2, 2019.